-It is claimed that this passage of Scripture supports the notion of God infallibly making known truth exclusively through a complex church hierarchy (a rank of Catholic priests and bishops).
+It is claimed that this passage of Scripture supports the notion of God infallibly making known truth exclusively through a complex church hierarchy (the pope and Magisterium).
 But does such an interpretation resonate with Paul's thinking in context?

 This verse is simply telling us that the underlying point in God redeeming the church is to demonstrate His splendor and majesty to the entirety of creation.
 The church exists to proclaim the staggering richness of His wisdom through sharing the gospel.
 His wisdom transcends that of the crafty.
 His glory transcends that of the wealthy.

-The fellowship between Jewish and Gentile believers (as is indicated by their spiritual unity in Christ and His fulfillment of the Mosaic Covenant) serves as a reminder to the devil and his angels of being conquered.
+The fellowship between Jewish and Gentile believers (as is indicated by their spiritual unity in Christ and His fulfillment of the Mosaic Covenant) serves as a reminder to the devil and his angels of having been conquered.
 The peace and unity in the truth among Christians is powerful attestation to God's glory throughout creation.
-Christians should love one another and the truth of His Word.
+Christians should love one another and the truth of His divine revelation.